jsiek/deduce/Prelude.md

 # Prelude

-This is the first in what I hope to be a sequence of blog posts about (1) data structures and algorithms, (2) a methodology for constructing correct code, and (3) achieving a deeper understanding of testing, logic, and proof, all of which are needed for constructing correct code.
+This is the first in what I hope to be a sequence of blog posts about (1) data structures and algorithms, (2) an approach to constructing correct code, and (3) achieving a deeper understanding of testing, logic, and proof, all of which are needed for constructing correct code.
 These blog posts take a functional programming approach to data